 In "The Honeymoon is Over", Cory and Topanga come across a little boy in their hallway who says "I see dead people".

-Jack and Eric go for a run up the "Rocky Steps", otherwise know as the Philadelphia Museum of Art.
+Jack and Eric go for a run up the "Rocky Steps", otherwise known as the Philadelphia Museum of Art.

 In one episode, Cory gets shocked by a microwave and wakes up in the 50s, complete with disastrously naive nuclear bomb safety drills.
 At one point, he ends up in jail, only to be bailed out by his parents, who affect an extremely hip vibe.
 When they get close enough, they suddenly take on heavy old world accents and ask him if he has "the information," prompting Cory to ask why they sound like Boris and Natasha.
 Funnily enough: